British nationalism: Commentary

 Godfried van Benthem van den Bergh in 1966 noted that British nationalism had tended to lack the overt aggression seen in other nationalist movements, instead marked by confidence, a sense of dignity, and some arrogance.
 He also suggested that the British public rarely identified explicitly as nationalists, favouring patriotism instead.

 James Foley in 2023 wrote that, while philosophical nationalism has often centred the inherent diversity of human cultures, British nationalism in its post-Thatcher form focused less on a perceived inherent difference and more on the historic superiority of its liberal traditions and therefore its perceived capacity for international leadership.

-In Britons: Forging the Nation 1707–1837, Linda Colley closes by suggesting that the influences that originally bonded Britons are now largely gone, and that these have lead to a resurgence of English, Scottish, and Welsh identity.
+In Britons: Forging the Nation 1707–1837, Linda Colley closes by suggesting that the influences that originally bonded Britons are now largely gone, and that these have led to a resurgence of English, Scottish, and Welsh identity.

 Andrew Black and Luisa Borras in 2021 posited that rising nationalism in the Devolved Nations has created tension with British nationalists.
-Where British nationalism is closely identified with supporting the monarchy, the houses of parliament, the judiciary and other elements of the institutional status quo, it is seen as support for these British elements that is being questioned in the devolved nations.
+Where British nationalism is closely identified with supporting the monarchy, the houses of parliament, the judiciary and other elements of the institutional status quo, support for these British institutions is being questioned in the devolved nations.

 Nationalism and unionism

 Nowadays, as in the past, unionist movements exist in Scotland, Wales and Northern Ireland.
-These movements seek specifically to retain the ties between those areas and the rest of the UK, in opposition to civic nationalist movements.
+Such movements seek specifically to retain the ties between the respective countries and the rest of the UK, in opposition to civic nationalist movements.
 Such unionist movements include the Ulster Unionist Party, Democratic Unionist Party and the Scottish Unionist Party.
-In Scotland and Wales the Conservative, Labour, Liberal Democrat, and Reform UK support the Union.
+In Scotland and Wales, the Conservative, Labour, Liberal Democrat, and Reform UK parties are in favour of maintaining the Union.
 British nationalists are generally supportive of unionism.
+Some argue that modern British nationalism has more right-wing associations tied to it, with it at times being described as xenophobic, whereas Scottish and Welsh nationalism are not viewed in the same way, rather being viewed as progressive.